 “A man who dares to waste one hour of time, has not discovered the value of life” – Charles Darwin

-Today we entered the third state of our tour.
-We rolled into Arizona!
-Today was very much a driving day.
-Our first stop on the drive was at a town call Kingman, Arizona.
+Today we entered the third state of our American adventure – Arizona.
+We spent a lot of time on the coach today.
+Our first stop on the drive was at a town called Kingman, Arizona.
 It was here that we got the opportunity to go to our first Walmart.
-It was fucking enormous and they sell absolutely everything.
-I would say that it is a woolies + a Big W + a gun store, plus they sold fireworks and there was a salon and a McDonald’s within the store.
-Everything in there was soo cheap too.
-We loaded up on snacks for the bus ride that included twizzlers which honestly are pretty shit.
+It was enormous and they sell absolutely everything.
+It is a combination of Woolworths + a Big W + a gun store all put together.
+They sold fireworks and there was a salon and a McDonald’s within the store.
+Everything in there was really cheap too.
+We loaded up on snacks for the bus ride.
+One of these was Twizzlers, which turned out to be terrible.
 Then we legged it over to Panda Express which is a Chinese food chain.
 It is akin to Chinese food court food.
 Pretty average.

 On Angela on the last leg of our drive everyone had to stand at the front and got on the microphone and give and introduction to who they are and where they’re from etc. this took up a lot of time as there are 54 of us plus our tour manager and driver.
 It was a good way to pass the time.
 The drive took 7 hours all up including the 3 stops.
 It went pretty quickly though.

-After our brief viewing we drove over to the lode that we are staying at tonight.
+After our brief viewing we drove over to the lodge that we are staying at tonight.
 It is in the middle of the woods and is very nice.
-There is absolutely no phone service here so posting this blog may be difficult.
-It could be very late and if it is I apologise for this!
-Anyway we got a free dinner at the restaurant here.
-It was fucking massive.
-I had pork and you had to build your own salad and could get unlimited soup and refills.
+There is absolutely no phone service here which feels really secluded and nice.
+We had an included buffet dinner in the restaurant here.
+It was massive.
+We had pork and you had to build your own salad and could get unlimited soup and refills.
 We ate dinner with one of the other couples on our tour who are from the Sunshine Coast.
 It was lovely talking to them during dinner and eating the monstrosity in front of us.
-So we smashed that and are having an early night as we are so far behind on sleep and we need to be up and at Angela by 7:15 tomorrow to go for our helicopter flight over the Grand Canyon!
+We smashed that and had an early night as we are so far behind on sleep and we need to be up and at Angela by 7:15 tomorrow to go for our helicopter flight over the Grand Canyon.